rust-lang/prev.rust-lang.org/faq.md

 ### I can leave out parentheses on `if` conditions, so why do I have to put brackets around single line blocks?
 Why is the C style not allowed?

-Whereas C requires mandatory parantheses for `if`-statements but leaves brackets optional, Rust makes the opposite choice.
-Rust's `if`-expressions thus require strictly fewer delimiters than their C counterparts.
-Furthermore, the optional brackets on C's `if`-statements are well-understood as a hazard to maintenance and refactoring.
+Whereas C requires mandatory parentheses for `if`-statement conditionals but leaves brackets optional, Rust makes the opposite choice for its `if`-expressions.
+This keeps the conditional clearly separate from the body and avoids the hazard of optional brackets, which can lead to easy-to-miss errors during refactoring.

 ### Why is there no literal syntax for dictionaries?

 The reason Rust does not have syntax for initializing dictionaries &mdash; or collections in general &mdash; is due to Rust's overall design preference for limiting the size of the *language* while enabling powerful *libraries*.
 The only type of collection that Rust has direct syntax for initializing is the array type, which is also the only type of collection built into the language.
-Note that Rust does not even have syntax for initializing the common `Vec` collection type, instead the standard library defins the [`vec!`](http://doc.rust-lang.org/std/macro.vec!.html) macro.
+Note that Rust does not even have syntax for initializing the common `Vec` collection type, instead the standard library defines the [`vec!`](http://doc.rust-lang.org/std/macro.vec!.html) macro.

 This design choice of using Rust's macro facilities to initialize collections will likely be extended generically to other collections in the future, enabling simple initialization of not only `HashMap` and `Vec`, but also other collection types such as [`BTreeMap`](http://doc.rust-lang.org/collections/struct.BTreeMap.html).
 In the meantime, if you want a more convenient syntax for initializing collections, you can [create your own macro](http://stackoverflow.com/questions/27582739/how-do-i-create-a-hashmap-literal) to provide it.

 ### When should I use an implicit return?

-Implicit returns are simply a coding style option, and can be used anywhere they make sense.
-While early returns require an explicit `return`, any other return can be made implicit according to your preferences or the preferences of your project.
+Implicit returns are simply a coding style option, and can be used as the final line in a block expression.
+While early returns require an explicit `return` keyword, any other return can be made implicit according to your preferences or the preferences of your project.
 In the Rust project itself, the style guidelines lean toward preferring implicit returns.

 ### Why aren't function signatures inferred?

-- Mechanically, it simplifies the inference algorithm, as inference only requires looking at one function at a time.
 - Mandatory function signatures help enforce interface stability at both the module and crate level.
 - It improves code comprehension for the programmer, eliminating the need for an IDE running an inference algorithm across an entire crate to be able to guess at a function's argument types; it's always explicit and nearby.
+- Mechanically, it simplifies the inference algorithm, as inference only requires looking at one function at a time.

 ### Why does `match` have to be exhaustive?